elunna/nerfhack-changelog/README.md

 * The fake wizard levels have been removed.
 * The wizard's tower levels have been moved out of Gehennom and extracted to their own branch (xNetHack/EvilHack)
 * The portal to the wizard's tower has been moved to a random castle tower and changed to a stair up.
-* The Bridge of Khazad-Dum (from UnNetHack) is now the welcome room after the Valley of the Dead.
+* Ported The Bridge of Khazad-Dum (from UnNetHack); it is now the welcome room after the Valley of the Dead.
-* Demogorgon's lair is guaranteed to appear (SLASHEM)
+* Ported Demogorgon's lair from SLASHEM; it is guaranteed to appear.
-* Geryon's lair has a 50% chance of appearing (SLASHEM)
+* Ported Geryon's lair from SLASHEM; it has a 50% chance of appearing
-* Yeenoghu's lair has a 50% chance of appearing (SLASHEM)
+* Ported Yeenoghu's lair from SLASHEM; it has a 50% chance of appearing
-* Mephistopholes' lair has a 50% chance of appearing (SpliceHack)
+* Ported Dispater's lair from SLASHEM; it has a 50% chance of appearing
-* Dispater's lair has a 50% chance of appearing (SLASHEM)
+* Ported Mephistopholes' lair from SpliceHack; it has a 50% chance of appearing
-* Alternate level for Asmodeus' lair (SpliceHack)
+* Ported an alternate level for Asmodeus' lair (SpliceHack)
-* Alternate level for Baalzebub's lair (from SpliceHack)
+* Ported an alternate level for Baalzebub's lair (from SpliceHack)
 * Most demon lairs are now phaseproof
 * Marked the Asmodeus levels as cold and added cold traps
-* The Gulf of Nkai levels now act as the last four levels of Gehennom - with the last one taking the place of the standard vibrating square level.
+* The last four levels of Gehennom have been replaced with the Gulf of N'kai maps.
+* The final N'kai level takes the place of the standard vibrating square level.

 ### Sokoban